f5devcentral/f5-agility-labs-automation/docs/class10/AS3/00-Backup-Restore-Role_as3.rst

       .. note::

-         you might see an error that looks like `fatal: [f5]: FAILED! => {"changed": false, "msg": "{'code': 503, 'message': 'There is an active asynchronous task executing.', 'errorStack': [], 'apiError': 32964609}"}`  this can happen and doesnt impact the effect of the restore.
+         you might see an error that looks like `fatal: [f5 -> localhost]: FAILED! => {"changed": false, "msg": "Expecting value: line 1 column 1 (char 0)"}`  this can occurs due to restarting of services and shouldn't impact the effect of the restore.

          after the command is run wait up to 5 minutes for the restore to complete.